TD99/python-exif-tool/README.md

 ## Co-created with AI

-This project was co-created with the assistance of GitHub Copilot and ChatGPT, AI programming assistants.
+This project was co-created with the assistance of GitHub Copilot and ChatGPT, two AI programming assistants.

 ## Disclaimer